All Episodes

 Isn't that what we're all striving for in this business?

-What Tim?
+What, Tim?

 No, you're not striving for this.

-This was this was patently absurd.
+This was Pat Lee absurd.

 Then they had Matthews come on.